 Data Object Support XML Schema

-Use the data object support schema (VsDataObjectSupport.xsd) to programmatically manage and enumerate instances of data-source objects.
-For more information about data objects, see.
+Use the data object support schema (DataObjectSupport.xsd) to programmatically manage and enumerate instances of data-source objects.
+For more information about data objects, see DDEX Data Object Support.

 Data View Support XML Schema

-Use the data view support schema (VsDataViewSupport.xsd) to manage one or more views of your data object hierarchy layout as it appears in the Server Explorer window.
-For more information about data views, see.
+Use the data view support schema (DataViewSupport.xsd) to manage one or more views of your data object hierarchy layout as it appears in Server Explorer.
+For more information about data views, see DDEX Data View Support.

 Managed Class Library Reference

-The DDEX SDK provides a set of managed base classes that allow you to write a managed DDEX provider.
-For more information about the library of managed base classes, see.
+The DDEX SDK provides a set of managed interfaces and base classes that allow you to write a managed DDEX provider.